Ryan-I6/DS_GroupProject/README.md

 ### Gary Leander 202003490

-  -Created first plot (i.e "Crimes statistics per class")
+  -Created first plot (i.e "Crimes statistics per class").

   -Also helped with the overall project on all aspects in varying degrees.